They’re an all-American classic. But can you eat hot dogs while pregnant? And if not, how come? We’ll give you the (foot) long and short of it. 🌭

-If your hot dog has been grilled or boiled to an internal temperature of 165°F, it’ll be safe to eat.
+If your hot dog has been grilled or boiled to an internal temperature of 165°F and it’s served hot, it’ll be safe to eat.

-And that’s the key — to always cook a hot dog thoroughly before you eat it, regardless of whether you think it has been pre-cooked.
+That’s pretty much it — always cook a hot dog thoroughly before you eat it, regardless of whether you think it has been pre-cooked.

 Eating hot dogs while pregnant becomes more complicated when you’re not cooking them yourself.